The 78rpm Home Page - Disposing of a Collection

 Institutions may or may not be the best place for your collection, depending on what you want done with it.
 If you are looking for long-term, stable conditions from which future generations might benefit, libraries and archives are uniquely suited to that.
 A number of collectors feel that giving it to an archive and putting it in the garbage are nearly equivalent in terms of the number of people who ever hear the records again.
 Again, interview the potention recipient.

 There is no perfect or easy way to find a home for record collections, unfortunately.
-For more information, consult articles in the ARSC Journal 1995 Vol. 26 No. 1 pp 53-61, the Antique Phonograph News January-February 1996, or the IAJRC 86 page monograph ("Assessing, insuring and disposing of jazz record collections", $10.95, Order from Charles H. Waters, Jr., 8809 Echo Valley, Houston, TX 77055)
+For more information, consult articles in the ARSC Journal 1995 Vol. 26 No. 1 pp 53-61, the Antique Phonograph News January-February 1996, or the IAJRC's 86 page monograph entitled, "Assessing, insuring and disposing of jazz record collections."

 Many thanks to the facts and opinions of: